 Absence from campus laboratory hours will be counted as a clinical absence.
-Absence from any scheduled morning activity may require the student to miss the entire day.
 Lab/simulation and/or clinical absences will affect total clinical hours.

-If the instructor determines the student is unable to be alert or attentive for any reason and there is any question as to whether the student can safely provide patient care (clinical) or they are disruptive to the classroom or campus lab setting, the student will be dismissed and documented as absent for that time period.
+If the instructor determines the student is unable to be alert or attentive and there is any question as to whether the student can safely provide patient care (clinical) or they are disruptive to the classroom or campus lab setting, the student will be dismissed and documented as absent for that time period.